snavas/GECCO/README.md

 ## Requirements
 - [pyrealsense2](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/python)
 GECCO is implemented to work by default using Intel Real Sense D415 and D430 sensors.
-Pyrealsense2 package is our official wrapper which does support SDK 2.0.
+The pyrealsense2 package is Intel's RealSense SDK 2.0 python wrapper.
 You can install pyrealsense via pip if using a Python version up to 3.7.
 ```
 pip install pyrealsense2
 ```